Donald Morrison (outlaw)

-Donald Morrison (1858 – June 19, 1894) was a Canadian outlaw, convicted of manslaughter, who became a folk hero.
+Donald Morrison (15 March 1858 – 19 June 1894) was a Canadian outlaw, convicted of manslaughter, who became a folk hero.

+Early life

-Morrison was the son of Scottish immigrants to Canada from the Isle of Lewis, born in the Canadian Gaelic-speaking immigrant community near Lac-Mégantic in Quebec, Canada.
-At the age of 20, Donald moved to Western Canada and the United States where he learned the cowboy trade, and became skilled both with guns and horses.
+Morrison was the son of Scottish immigrants to Canada from the Isle of Lewis.
+He was born in the Canadian Gaelic-speaking immigrant community near Lac-Mégantic in Canada East.
+At the age of 20, Morrison moved to Western Canada and the United States where he learned the cowboy trade, and became skilled both with guns and horses.
 The money he earned was sent home to help pay for the family farm.

-Unfortunately, Donald's father Murdo Morrison mortgaged the homestead to Lieutenant Colonel Malcolm MacAulay, who took advantage of Murdo's illiteracy and cheated him out of his farm.
-When Donald returned home he hired a lawyer and tried to keep them from losing the farm.
-Nevertheless, the farm was sold and the Morrisons were evicted.
-Donald was angry enough to harass the new owners at this point, and when the barn burned down, a warrant was issued for his arrest for arson.
+Criminal activity

+A newspaper article from 1889 details the complicated dispute that led to Morrison’s downfall.
+His father, Murdo Morrison, had mortgaged the family farm to Malcolm MacAulay, who allegedly exploited Murdo’s illiteracy by substituting a higher debt obligation than intended.
+When repayment failed, the land was seized and sold to a buyer named Duquette.
+Donald Morrison refused to accept settlement terms that would have left the mortgage in place and contested the transaction in court, but he ultimately lost.
+Duquette’s barn and later his house were burned, and Morrison was openly suspected of the arson.
+He is also reported to have threatened Duquette directly, warning him to abandon the property.

+On 22 June 1888, while attempting to apprehend Morrison, special constable Lucius F. Warren confronted him.
+Morrison drew his revolver and fatally shot Warren, severing the constable’s carotid artery.
+The killing confirmed Morrison’s reputation as an outlaw and prompted the government to intensify efforts to capture him.

 The longest manhunt in Canadian history then followed.
-An unsavory American special constable and whiskey smuggler named Jack Warren was called in to capture Donald, bragging that he could outshoot him; he paid with his life.
+An unsavory American special constable and whiskey smuggler named Lucius F. Warren was called in to capture Morrison, bragging that he could outshoot him; he paid with his life.

+In October 1888, Quebec’s Attorney General Arthur Turcotte issued a proclamation offering a reward of $1,200 for Morrison’s capture.
+The document, signed by Lieutenant Governor Auguste-Réal Angers, formally declared Morrison responsible for the shooting death of constable Lucius F. Warren and called on the public to aid in his arrest.

+In February 1889, Quebec’s Attorney General Arthur Turcotte issued another proclamation increasing the reward to $3,000 (roughly $CAD 100,000 in 2025) for Morrison’s capture.

-Donald was hunted in the wilds of Lac-Mégantic from June 1888 until April 1889; for 10 months he evaded lawmen.
+Morrison was hunted in the wilds of Lac-Mégantic from June 1888 until April 1889; for 10 months he evaded lawmen.
+He was captured on 21 April 1889, he fired a shot at the arresting officers.
 Much of the time he was hidden by sympathetic supporters in the Scotstown community.
 At times he passed by detectives with such cool reserve that they did not suspect him, unwittingly having him inches within their grasp.